rune/rune/docs/docs/advanced/physics.md

 Your options are:

-1. Dusk-compatible physics engines like [Propel.js](https://github.com/kevglass/propel-js/) (recommended)
+1. Rune-compatible physics engines like [Propel.js](https://github.com/kevglass/propel-js/) (recommended)
 1. Custom physics code built specifically for the game
 1. Client-side physics

-## Dusk-Compatible Physics Engines
+## Rune-Compatible Physics Engines

-Dusk ensures that any JS game logic code is cross-platform deterministic by using a [set of rules](../how-it-works/server-side-logic.md) and by patching [non-deterministic functions](https://developers.rune.ai/blog/making-js-deterministic-for-fun-and-glory/).
-By using a compatible physics engine, for instance [Propel.js](https://github.com/kevglass/propel-js/), Dusk ensures that it's deterministic and synchronized across clients and server.
+Rune ensures that any JS game logic code is cross-platform deterministic by using a [set of rules](../how-it-works/server-side-logic.md) and by patching [non-deterministic functions](https://developers.rune.ai/blog/making-js-deterministic-for-fun-and-glory/).
+By using a compatible physics engine, for instance [Propel.js](https://github.com/kevglass/propel-js/), Rune ensures that it's deterministic and synchronized across clients and server.

 ## Custom Physics